magnars/stasis/README.md

 They generally come with a folder where you put your blog posts in some templating language, and a set of configuration options about how to set up your blog.
-They might generate some code for you to tweak.
+They often generate code for you to tweak.

 ## Usage